RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 #### 1.3.4 Limitations
-Within project limitations, the team is faced with sereval limitations such as;
+Within project limitations, the team is faced with several limitations such as;
 - Current worldwide affect(COVID-19): COVID-19 has resulted in a nationwide lockdown.
 This has limited the group options and approach towards the  current project.
 Certain aspects of the project will be adjusted from the original plan.
 The use of communication tools like Mattermost and  Zoom  will be crucial to the group.

 - Budget: The team has a very limited budget of approximately $333.00 NZD.
 The budget has designed to be spent on components for the hardware as well as 3D printing for the rocket body.

 - Hardware accessibility: Due to the effect COVID-19 has had on the university, our hardware accessibility is been very limited.
-The extension of the hardware is improving on the control system of a previous team and on using *Onshape* to improve the design of the obtdy of the rocket.
+The extension of the hardware is improving on the control system of a previous team and on using *Onshape* to improve the design of the outer body of the rocket.

 - Software: The software aspect of the project is not very limited from the lockdown.
 The software aspect will consist of improving code from a previous team and ensuring it is functional and efficient.